 Prior to an initial application for Shares being made, an account must be opened with the Administrator.
 In order to open an account, an Account Opening Form together with all required identity verification documentation (and all supporting documentation) must be submitted to, reviewed and accepted by the Administrator.
-A signed Account Opening Form together with all required by post or fax to the Administrator's address.
+A signed Account Opening Form together with all required identity verification documentation (and all supporting documentation) must be returned by post or fax to the Administrator's address.
 Once received, duly assessed and processed by the Administrator, the Administrator will provide confirmation of the account number to the authorised contact(s), following which subscription instructions may be placed.
 Subscription instructions and proceeds must not be forwarded until the account number is confirmed by the Administrator (which may take up to five (5) Business Days).
 Any subscription deal received as part of the Account Opening Form will be rejected.
 Incomplete Account Opening Forms (including where compulsory information and identity verification documentation (and all supporting documentation) have not been provided in advance) will be rejected and any subscription monies will be returned